zainab-ali/scala-effects/README.md

   - How do they behave on failure?
 The fourth request made will fail due to a connection timeout.
   - What status codes do they respond with?
   - In both cases, how do they schedule work?

+# Session 11 - warm up exercise

+The app now has two endpoints under `work`.
+ - The `POST` endpoint starts an async task.
+ - The `GET` endpoint checks its status.

+1. Think about the code needed to properly implement these endpoints.
+Draw a rough diagram of the design in Excelidraw (or your preferred tool).

+We'll begin today's session by mobbing on a design.